DrewWing/EDrewcatedGuesser/docs/Setup.md

 ### Google Cloud Service Worker
 You will need to create a Google Cloud project and service worker, and get a key.
-This Service Account will be the one pushing data to the Google Sheets.
+This Service Account will push data to the Google Sheets spreadsheet.
 If you don't want to deal with the hell that is Google APIs, you can wait a bit for me to implement a non-google-sheets-pushing feature.

 #### Agree to Google Cloud's Terms
-Go to console.cloud.google.com and agree to their terms.
+Go to [console.cloud.google.com](https://console.cloud.google.com), sign in *using a non-school account*, and agree to their terms.
 You do *not* need to start any free trials, just ignore those messages when they pop up.

 <img style="width:500px" src="images/GoogleCloudWelcome.png" />